Skip to content

 Collections

-Collections are first-class scientific groupings.
-They organize candidates, hypotheses, experiments, papers, assay requests, and provenance records into coherent research cohorts.
+Collections organise candidates, hypotheses, experiments, papers, and provenance into coherent research cohorts.
+They are scientific operating units, not just lists.

 • benchmark sets